Cornell-Tech-PAML-Course-2023/homework2/README.md

 B = df.loc[:, ~df.columns.isin(feature)] # collects columns without the feature name
 ```

-Use the following functions:
-* st.multiselect() - function that creates a menu for selecting multiple items.
-Create a menu with features from the dataset as options for regression output.
-* st.selectbox() - function that creates a menu for selecting a single item.
-Create a menu of regression models to train with options: multiple regression, polynomial regression, and ridge regression, and lasso regression.

-Use the following functions for Task 14-17:
-st.multiselect() - function that creates a menu for selecting multiple items.
-Create a menu with the four regression models as options.
-* st.selectbox() - function that creates a menu for selecting a single item.
-Create a menu with the four regression models as options.
-* st.text_input() - function that displays a text field and a user to input text.
-Collect user input for integer parameters (e.g., polynomial degree).
-* st.number_input() - function that displays a text field and a user to input a number.
-Collect user input for integer parameters (e.g., polynomial degree).
-* st.button() - function that creates a button.
-Create a button to start training the models.

 ## Task 14: Train Multiple Regressoon Model

 Write a function called train_multiple_regression() that trains a multiple regression regression model to predict an output variable (i.e., housing prices).
 Add a button to call the train_multiple_regression() function and train the model using Sklearn library: linear_model.LinearRegression().
 See the HW2 code for inputs and outputs.